GreG28/znieh/README.md

 Then, you have to copy the file called `config.json` to `config.user.json` and edit the values according to your environnement.

-You need to add one table in your database, using the following script : https://gist.github.com/alfoeternia/752b89ab189e6b56e119

 Finally, run the server :

     node app.js